textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 # create an instance of the API class
 api_instance = TextMagic.TextMagicApi(TextMagic.ApiClient(configuration))
 image = '/path/to/file.txt' # file | User avatar.
-Should be PNG or JPG file not more than 10 MB
+Should be a PNG or JPG file not more than 10 MB.

 try:
     # Upload an avatar